-A chronological showcase of my journey through electrical engineering, featuring high-speed PCB designs, RF simulations, and embedded systems.
+A chronological showcase of my journey through electrical and electronics engineering

 Hardware Design